openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 In this example, the value of overwrite parameter of the copyTo() method (the second parameter) is set to true.
 By setting overwrite to true, an existing target file is overwritten.
 This parameter is optional.
 If you set it to false (the default value), the operation dispatches an IOErrorEvent event if the target file exists (and the file is not copied).

-The “Async” versions of the copy and move methods work asynchronously.
+The "Async" versions of the copy and move methods work asynchronously.
 Use the addEventListener() method to monitor completion of the task or error conditions, as in the following code:

 var original = File.documentsDirectory;